hypergonial/hikari-miru/docs/getting_started.md

                 client.start_view(view)

-                await view.wait()  # Wait until the view is stopped or times out
+                # You can also wait until the view is stopped or times out
+                await view.wait()

                 if view.answer is not None:
                     print(f"Received an answer!
 It is: {view.answer}")